15 Scenic Weekend Trips From the San Francisco Bay Area

 The most recognizable attraction in Capitola is the colorful neighborhood of cottages, called the Venetians, right on the beach.
 They make for excellent photos!

-Capitola is a mostly quiet, laid-back town that is a bit of a hidden gem in this area of the coast.
-Weekends in summer are much more lively, especially on sunny days.
+Capitola is a mostly quiet, laid-back town that is a bit of a hidden gem on this part of the coast.
+Weekends in summer are much more lively than the rest of the year, especially on sunny days.

 It’s possible to see and do everything in Capitola in just one day, but spending a weekend here is the best way to experience all of Capitola.